Advertiser Disclosure

 Frequently Asked Questions

-The longest nonstop commercial flight in the world is scheduled at 18 hours and 50 minutes from Singapore (SIN) to New York City (JFK) serviced by Singapore Airlines.
+The longest nonstop commercial flight in the world is usually scheduled to last 18 hours and 50 minutes from Singapore (SIN) to New York City (JFK), serviced by Singapore Airlines.

-The longest flight in the world by distance is New York (JFK) to Singapore (SIN) on Singapore Airlines clocking in at 9,537 miles.
+The longest flight in the world by distance is Singapore (SIN) to New York (JFK) on Singapore Airlines, officially measuring 9,537 miles.

-The current record for the longest-distance commercial flight is held by a Boeing 777-200LR.
-This flight from Hong Kong International Airport to London Heathrow took the long way (vs. great circle distance) and was logged at 21,602 km (13,423 miles / 11,664 nautical miles).
+The current record for the longest-distance commercial flight is held by a Boeing 777-200LR for a journey in 2005.
+This flight from Hong Kong International Airport (HKG) to London Heathrow (LHR) took the long way (vs. great circle distance) and was logged at 21,602 km (13,423 miles/11,664 nautical miles).

 About Erin Miller